jurajsic/DQBDD/README.md

 ```
 DQBDD file.dqcir
 ```
-solves the formula in DQCIR format with default settings.
+solves the formula in DQCIR format with the default settings.
 The default settings are the same as for DQDIMACS format except for preprocessing.
 As HQSpre can only accept files in DQDIMACS format, there is no preprocessing for DQCIR files.

 ```
 DQBDD --hqspre-dqcir-output file.dqdimacs